 Old and shrubby plants are fixed and tied to the cables.
 At times the cables are used as a stencil, and the plant is strictly guided along those lines.
-Wires are also used as fall protection for self climbing plants such as Ivy.
-Please, note the photo gallery below.
+Wires are also used as fall protection for self climbing plants, such as ivy.
+Please note the photo gallery below.

 If possible, plants should always be lead on or in front of the supporting system.
 For this, the branch work and vines of climbing plants are built up on top of/in front of the system.
 The older vines and branches are tied and bound on to the supporting wires.
 The respective vine should not be allowed to grow around or behind a supporting wire rope.

-Only with fall protection systems does the plant need to interweave with the wire ropes and my grow behind them.
+Only with fall protection systems does the plant need to interweave with the wire ropes and may grow behind them.
 Young, green shoots can be stuck behind ropes, but only if they do not grow out to be part of the sturdy and heavy plant structure.
 They are then removed during the trimming or pruning periods.

 If for some reason the choice of plant cannot be made, there are some universally usable systems such as 1030, 4030, 5030, 5040, 7020, 7050, or 8010.
-These are suited for a good number of plants, however, not for vigorous twining plants such as Wisteria.
+These are suited for a good number of plants, but not for vigorous twining plants such as wisteria.

 A word in advance: for climbing plant support systems, there is no real alternative to stainless steel.
 Other material often causes damage of some sort.
 Wire rope technology from FassadenGrün is exclusively made of high grade stainless steel.
 We offer five different construction designs: easy, light, medium, heavy, and massive.
 Basically, all of our pre-assembled wire rope systems are available in these five styles, classifying them into different forms of design, wall distance, load capacity and price.
 Which style fits to which climbing plant is shown on the climbing plant pages.